Flows Quickstart

 Suspend/Approval Step

-At each step you can add approval scripts to manage security and control over your flows.
+At each step you can add Approval scripts to manage security and control over your flows.

 Request approvals can be sent by email, Slack, anything.
 Then you can automatically resume workflows with secret webhooks after the approval steps.